 Typical Homes

-• Style: 1960s-80s ranches and split-levels, some newer construction
+• Style: 1960s-80s ranches and split-levels, some 1990s and newer construction

 • Size: 1,600–3,200 sq ft typical